demisto/content/docs/circle_build/README.md

 **Not relevant for contributors**

 ## Validate Docker Images
+**This will not run on master branch (or release branches)**

 ## Instance Test
 **Not relevant for contributors**

 This step runs only in nightly builds of master branch.

 Configure each integration instance, trigger a `test-module` (test button in instance configuration screen) and notify `dmst-content-lab` slack channel on failures.

 ## Destroy Instances
 **Not relevant for contributors**

+This step will download demisto server log and shutdown each server iff relevant "Run Tests" step passed.

 ## Uploading artifacts final
 Once more, will upload artifact folder (which now also contains serverlogs) as circle build artifacts.